Agenda

 Food waste is a significant financial and operational risk for the U.S. food industry, with 30 – 40% of the food supply going uneaten.
 For consumers, this amounts to roughly $800 in wasted food per person each year; for retailers, it represents an estimated $28 billion in lost product value, labor, disposal costs, and missed sales.
 Rising inflation, fuel prices, and supply-chain pressures further squeeze margins and strain ESG commitments across the sector.

-NFRA is spotlighting its new Insights Report on food-waste reduction opportunities in the cold chain, released late last year.
+NFRA is spotlighting its new Insights Report on food-waste reduction opportunities in the cold-chain, released late last year.
 The report provides category-level insights, industry and consumer trends, peer case studies, consumer-engagement tools, and outlines actionable strategies that will deliver real business value for NFRA members.
 Eva Goulbourne will present the report’s findings, highlighting the highest-leverage opportunities and practical pathways to implementation.
 Attendees will leave with clear next steps on how cold-chain companies can drive measurable improvements to their bottom line, all while supporting consumers and contributing to a more sustainable food system.